A food lover’s tour of Kiama

 Dining with a Group

 Want a fun dining experience for a group with wildly varying tastes?
-You’ll find the menu and vibe to suit at Zia’s Caffe, Olive & Vine (both on Manning Street, Kiama), or Zoobs (in Gerringong) – each offering crowd-pleasing and family-friendly pizza and pasta in generous surroundings.
+You’ll find the menu and vibe to suit at Zia’s Caffe, Olive & Vine (both on Manning Street, Kiama), each offering crowd-pleasing and family-friendly pizza and pasta in generous surroundings.
+If you want a relaxed, coastal vibe, Hill Bar & Kitchen (in Gerringong) is the spot for you – enjoy a modern Australian favourites overlooking the beautiful Werri Beach.
 The Hungry Monkey is a popular eating spot in the Terrace Houses – with all-day favourites, gourmet burgers and vegan-friendly dishes to suit everyone, plus regular live musicians.
 Another great spot to enjoy live music and plenty of space inside and out is the iconic Jamberoo Pub – the natural meeting place of this idyllic country town.
 Alternatively, you simply can’t go wrong with the world flavours of El Corazon Mexican or JJ’s Indian at each end of Kiama’s Terralong Street.

 Image: Crooked River Wines